Deconstructed stuffed peppers have all of the deliciousness of traditional stuffed peppers with less work.

 🥄Equipment

-Prepare the ingredients: cook and measure the rice, chop and measure the onion & garlic, slice the peppers, shred and measure the cheese, and measure the tomatoes and Worcestershire sauce.
+Prepare the ingredients: cook and measure the rice, chop the onion & garlic, slice the peppers, shred and measure the cheese, and measure the tomatoes and Worcestershire sauce.

-Heat a large skillet over medium-high heat.
-Once the skillet is hot, add the meat, reduce to medium heat and cook it for a couple of minutes until it begins to turn brown.
+STEP 1: Heat a large skillet over medium-high heat.
+Once the skillet is hot, add the meat, reduce to medium heat and cook it for a couple of minutes until it turns brown.

 Ingredient Notes & Substitutions